-When it comes to lenders such as Aldermore, do Horwich property lawyers incur a fee to be on the conveyancing panel?
+When it comes to lenders such as Aldermore, do Horwich solicitors incur an annual charge to be on the conveyancing panel?

-We are not aware of any mortgage company fees to be on their panel, although some do charge an administration fee to deal with the processing of the conveyancing panel submission.
+We are not aware of any mortgage company fees to be on their panel, although some do charge an administration fee to deal with the processing of the conveyancing panel application.